-Melissa Nevin began her role as the Director of Fisheries and Integrated Resources at the end of October 2018.
-Melissa’s role consists of coordinating and collaborating with Government, Academia, Industry, Indigenous organizations, Atlantic First Nations communities including the Atlantic Aboriginal Aquatic Research Ocean Management (AAROM) bodies and Commercial Fisheries Liaison Coordinators (CFLCs).
 As director, Melissa works with the Fisheries and Integrated Resources Team to address fisheries and environmental related issues, policy initiatives, identify opportunities, and provide updates to the communities on current and upcoming issues.
-She also sits on several committees and working groups, focusing on First Nation policy and fisheries resource management.
+Her role also consists of coordinating and collaborating with Government, Academia, Industry, Indigenous organizations, Atlantic First Nations communities including the Atlantic Aboriginal Aquatic Research Ocean Management (AAROM) bodies and Commercial Fisheries Liaison Coordinators (CFLCs).
+Furthermore, she also sits on several committees and working groups, focusing on First Nation policy and fisheries resource management.

-Prior to her position at APC, she served as a Mi’kmaq Consultation Researcher for the Kwikmu’kw Maw-klusuaqn Negotiations Office (KMKNO) for 11 years.
+Prior to her position at APC, she served as a Mi’kmaq Consultation Researcher for the Kwikmu’kw Maw-klusuaqn Negotiations Office (KMKNO) for eleven years.
 She also worked with the Un’amak’i Institute of Natural Resources (UINR).
-Melissa graduated from Saint Mary’s University with a Bachelor of Arts in Geography in 2005 and is currently working on her thesis to complete a Master of Arts in Geography.
 Melissa has trained in public management and policy and has worked on National Parks, Fisheries, Indigenous Knowledge, and participated in various committees on energy, mining, environment, climate change, fisheries, both on a provincial and national level.